Prerequisites

 Learn JavaScript coding conventions.

 While you're welcome to format your code any way you chose there is at least one convention you should be aware of.
 Variables, function names, method names, in JavaScript are all lowerCasedCamelCase.
 Constructors, the names of classes are CapitalizedCamelCase.
-If you follow this rule you code will match most other JavaScript.
+If you follow this rule your code will match most other JavaScript.
 Many linters, programs that check for obvious errors in your code, will point out errors if you use the wrong case since by following the convention above they can know when you're using something incorrectly.

 const v = new vector(); // clearly an error if all classes start with a capital letter